PROTECT OREGON, OHIO

 Sales Tax Exemption — Veto Override Push

 Governor DeWine vetoed a budget provision to eliminate Ohio's data center sales tax exemption (in place since 2013).
-Speaker Huffman is actively pursuing a veto override, which requires 60 of 65 House Republicans plus 20 Senate votes.
+Speaker Huffman is pursuing a veto override requiring 60 House votes, but on March 20 said the vote is delayed to May or June 2026 — he does not yet have the commitments needed.
 Sen. Kent Smith (D-Euclid) estimates repeal would return $187 million/year to the Ohio general fund.

 Why it matters for Oregon: Eliminating the sales tax exemption would remove a key financial incentive that makes the Oregon project attractive to the developer's end client.